 Applicants are responsible for the proposal in their application.
 Each organisation is responsible for submitting correct information in the application.
-After the deadline for submission of the application, the Commission will appoint an Evaluation Committee tasked with the examination of all applications.
-The Evaluation Committee will
+After the deadline for submission of the application, the Commission will appoint an Evaluation Committee tasked with the examination of all applications on the basis of the criteria listed in the call document.